zopefoundation/ZODB/doc/guide/writing-persistent-objects.rst

 Volatile Attributes
 -------------------

-Attributes with names starting with ``_v_`` are treated as volatile.
+Attributes with names starting with ``_v_`` are volatile, they are never serialized and not saved to the database.
-They are useful for caching data that can be computed from saved data and should not be saved [#cache]_.
+They are useful for caching data that can be computed from other data[#cache]_.

-They are never serialized and not saved to the database.
 Volatile attributes are local to a specific active object in memory and thus to a specific connection.
-They should be treated as though they can disappear between transactions:
-If an object is removed from the connection cache the volatile attribute is gone.
+If an object is removed from the connection cache the volatile attribute is lost.

-Because ZODB connections can be used (in a serial fashion) from one thread and then another, it is possible to see volatile attributes that were set in one thread in a process appear in another thread in that process.

 Setting a volatile attribute does not cause an object to be considered to be modified.